liaoliao666/usequery/docs/guides/query-retries.md

 title: Query Retries
 ---

-When a `useQuery` query fails (the query function throws an error), Vue Query will automatically retry the query if that query's request has not reached the max number of consecutive retries (defaults to `3`) or a function is provided to determine if a retry is allowed.
+When a `useQuery` query fails (the query function throws an error), Vu Query will automatically retry the query if that query's request has not reached the max number of consecutive retries (defaults to `3`) or a function is provided to determine if a retry is allowed.

 You can configure retries both on a global level and an individual query level.